dapr/docs-zh/content/zh-hans/operations/monitoring/tracing/supported-tracing-backends/zipkin.md

   dapr.io/config: "tracing"
 ```

 That's it!
-That's it!
 Your sidecar is now configured to send traces to Zipkin.

 ### Viewing Tracing Data